Take a moment to look at the quality, scale and nature of business undertaken every day in Shannon… you’ll be amazed at how Shannon impacts our lives.

 - The speed of downloads and data transfer on their PC was probably facilitated by Intel or Mentor Graphics.

-- Their smartphone or tablet probably has a GPS or timing device developed by Connor Winfield, connectors manufactured by Molex using tools developed by Smithstown Light Engineering and a screen protector produced by Zagg.
+- Their smartphone or tablet probably has a GPS or timing device developed by CW Applied Technology, connectors manufactured by Molex using tools developed by Smithstown Light Engineering and a screen protector produced by Zagg.

-- Their travel and gadget insurance is probably provided or handled by Whitehorse Insurance, Genworth or WIPRO.
+- Their travel and gadget insurance is probably provided or handled by Whitehorse Insurance, AXA Partners or WIPRO.

-- The plane they are travelling on could be owned and leased by GECAS or AerCap, maintained by Shannon Aerospace or Transaero, using tools with Element Six abrasives and held together by SPS fasteners.
+- The plane they are travelling on could be owned and leased by GECAS or AerCap, maintained by Lufthansa Technik Shannon or Atlantic Aviation Group, using tools with Element Six abrasives and held together by SPS Technologies.

 - The smoke and carbon monoxide alarms they see on the ceiling as they close the front door behind them are from EI Electronics.

-- Depending on their stage in life they might also be walking to the car with the aid of a Zimmer knee implant, or a stent that was manufactured using equipment designed by Modular Automation, supported by medication developed by UCB, which was prescribed following diagnostic tests using Reagecon.
+- Depending on their stage in life they might also be walking to the car with the aid of a Zimmer knee implant, or a stent that was manufactured using equipment designed by Modular Automation, and the medication prescribed to assist recovery was developed using diagnostic tests developed b Reagecon.